reiryuki/Mi-Sound-Redmi-K40-Magisk-Module/README.md

 ## Bugs
 - misoundfx doesn't work except in Miui ROM
 - Dolby from Miui is unsupported for any other devices or it just a placebo effect because they doesn't have any dolby service nor the other matched one for processing the dap effects, so the dap here is taken from OnePlus.
-- Voice preset doesn't work
+That's why voice preset doesn't work.
 - Not all ROM is supported for the Mi Sound app

 ## Requirements